 Q: I need new energy-efficient windows for my home.
-I’m losing a lot of heat in the winter and I want to get the best value for my money.
-What are the most energy-efficient windows in MA and New England, best suited for cold weather?
+I’m losing a lot of heat in the winter, and I want to get the best value for my money.
+What are the best windows for cold climates in MA and New England, best suited for cold weather?

 A: Not all replacement windows are created equal when it comes to saving energy in cold climates.
 There are different technologies that are more suited for winter, which is key to increasing energy savings in the home and preventing heat loss.

-These are the elements you should consider when upgrading to energy-efficient windows that are perfect for New England winters!
+These are the elements you should consider when upgrading to energy-efficient windows that are perfect for New England winters and beyond!

 Energy Efficient Windows Block Out Drafts